yhuang85/mandy/build-source/source/CAST/contactMorse.rst

 The Main Ideas
 --------------

-The main ideas in the attempt to understanding contact structures via Morse theory were introduced in [HH18]_ and [HH19]_, which we briefly recall here.
+The main ideas in the attempt to understanding contact structures via Morse theory were introduced in `here <https://arxiv.org/abs/1803.09142>`__ and `here <https://arxiv.org/abs/1907.06025>`__, which we briefly recall now.

 Separation of contact structure and topology
 ********************************************